zzhdbw/Spark-TTS/README.md

 - **[2025-03-04]** Our paper on this project has been published!
 You can read it here: [Spark-TTS](https://arxiv.org/pdf/2503.01710).

+- **[2025-03-12]** Nvidia Triton Inference Serving is now supported.
+See the Runtime section below for more details.

 ## Install
 **Clone and Install**